New Jersey / Bergen County

 What is the weather like in Dumont, NJ year-round?

-Dumont experiences four distinct seasons, with warm summers reaching up to 85°F and cold winters dipping to 24°F. The area receives about 49 inches of rainfall annually and enjoys sunshine on 56% of days, making it appealing for those who appreciate seasonal changes.
+Dumont experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 24°F. The area receives about 49 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 24°F